meerk40t/meerk40t/README.md

 ## Running
 MeerK40t is written in Python and precompiled versions are [available for download](https://github.com/meerk40t/meerk40t/releases) for Windows, Mac OSX, Linux and Raspberry Pi (more infos below).
 Due note this sometimes will give false postitives for various viruses (especially since Meerk40t isn't signed).

+### Source

 Alternatively you can run MeerK40t directly from Python. `pip install meerk40t[all]` with python installed will usually be sufficient.
 Then merely run `meerk40t` at the command line.

+### Compatibility
+We currently support Mac, Linux, and Windows back to Windows 7.
+To use Meerk40t in windows 7, you may need to install python 3.8 and, if using the 32-bit version, use `numpy==1.23.5`.

 ### GUI
 ![meerk40t8](https://user-images.githubusercontent.com/3302478/196283699-745d0616-5e74-49b3-ba95-f4902061584b.png)